Twentieth Century Timeline (1900 onwards)

 Anti Vietnam War protestors turn violent outside the US Embassy in Grosvenor Square, London.

-144 people including many schoolchildren are killed in the Aberfan mine tip slippage on October 21st.
+144 people including many schoolchildren are killed in the Aberfan mine tip slippage on 21st of October.

 1967: Death of Donald Campbell in a crash at Coniston Water 4th January.